Supplier diversity opens conversations. It does not remove procurement standards.

 MBE status matters because it opens access and supports meaningful buyer goals.
 But procurement still expects execution maturity, not just certification proof.

-The strongest diverse suppliers are the ones that can satisfy both expectations at the same time.
+The strongest diverse suppliers are the ones that can meet both expectations at the same time.